 - Kingsnake eggs need temperatures of between 82 and 84 degrees, and humidity of 90-100%

-Simply set the incubator to the correct temperature, wait for it to hit that temperature, and then put the eggs inside.
-The eggs should be inside an egg box along with some absorbent material like vermiculite or perlite.
+Set the incubator to the correct temperature, wait for it to reach that temperature, and then put the eggs inside.
+The eggs should be inside an egg box along with some absorbent material, like vermiculite or perlite.

 Spray the inside of the box thoroughly, place the eggs inside, cover the box, and incubate the eggs.
 For more detailed instructions, see our guide on how to incubate snake eggs at home.